School of Tourism and Hotel Management

 Course offers students an opportunity to express themselves creatively while developing the skills necessary to obtain employment in the kitchen industry.
 To ensure the quality and success of this program, Interior Design faculty collaborated with the National Kitchen .
 The principles of kitchen design are introduced in this course.
 Emphasis is placed on understanding how users interact with the room and how the designer can create a layout that is more efficient and intuitive.
 The class explains how the task of kitchen design changes between new construction and remodeling projects.
 This course is one of the first taken by students.

-FOOD PRODUCTION VII
+FOOD PRODUCTION IN GASTRONOMY-VII

 Course code